vindict6/GameBanana-Deploy-Bash/README.md

 # GameBanana Deployment Suite

-A robust, terminal-based package manager and deployment suite for [GameBanana](https://gamebanana.com/).
-Written in Bash and utilizing `whiptail` for an intuitive TUI (Text User Interface), this tool allows you to seamlessly search, download, install, and manage mods and maps for thousands of games directly from your command line.
+A terminal-based package manager and deployment suite for [GameBanana](https://gamebanana.com/).
+Written in Bash and utilizing `whiptail` for an intuitive TUI (Text User Interface).
+This tool allows you to search, download, install, and manage mods and maps for thousands of games directly from your Linux CLI.

 © 2026 BONE